mserajnik/fish-completions-pass-extensions/README.md

 ## Install

-The easiest way to install the completions is to use the [fisher][fisher] plugin manager:
+The easiest way to install the completions is to use the [Fisher][fisher] plugin manager:

 ```fish